 We had such a great time that he let me stay at his place.
 I ended up chatting with him and his roommates about Morocco until 4 in the morning.
 Then he got ready for work and dropped me off at the airport.
 I have yet to see him again.
 But I will never forget the adventure he gave me.

 You become more centered within yourself

 When you travel alone, you see yourself and your actions outside of the influence of others.
 You are never in a complete vacuum and will be swayed by the chaos around you; however, you get to choose where you want to go for whatever reason, even if you have no real reason at all.
 You don’t never need one.

-I’m allowed to let my body aimlessly wander in no particular direction and truly let my legs have a life of their own.
+I’m allowed to let my body aimlessly wander in no particular direction and let my legs have a life of their own.
 They end up bring me to corners I might have missed if a travel companion wanted to turn around.
 I can go as far as I want for as long as I want.
 There are no compromises, no juggling between needs, waiting around for someone else to get ready, or disagreements over what to do.
 You are allowed to be completely selfish.
 Which also means you have to be completely self-reliant.
 That is where the real fun begins.

 If you are lost, you got yourself there, if you are found, you got yourself there as well.

 When the chaos of your life and world falls away, you are left with just yourself- you see which sides of you are essential and which can soften.
 The endless bus rides, conversations with new people, and time spent away from home shows you the potential of who you can become.
-The outside expectation that make up your home dissolve, and you are able to clearly see what drives you.
+The outside expectation that make up your home dissolves, and you are able to clearly see what drives you.

 You learn that you can take on the world